opensearch-project/opensearch-php/DEVELOPER_GUIDE.md

 # Developer Guide

-So you want to contribute code to the OpenSearch Go Client?
+So you want to contribute code to the OpenSearch PHP Client?
 Excellent!
 We're glad you're here.
 Here's what you need to do:

 ## Getting Started